 - N.1.
 Test Medium.
 The device shall be tested with air or the product to be measured.
 (Amended 1991) - N.2.
 Temperature and Volume Change.
 Care should be exercised to reduce to a minimum any volume changes.
-The temperature of the air, bell-prover oil, and the meters under test should be within 2 °F of one another.
+The temperature of the air, bell-prover oil, and the meters under test should be within 1 °C (2 °F) of one another.
 The devices should remain in the proving room for at least 16 hours before starting any proving operations to allow the device temperature to approximate the temperature of the proving device. - N.3.
 Test Drafts.
-Except for low-flame tests, test drafts shall be at least equal to one complete revolution of the largest capacity proving indicator, and shall in no case be less than 2 cubic feet or 0.05 cubic meter.
+Except for low-flame tests, test drafts shall be at least equal to one complete revolution of the largest capacity proving indicator, and shall in no case be less than 2 ft or 0.05 m.
 All flow rates shall be controlled by suitable outlet orifices.
 (Amended 1973 and 1990) - N.4.
 Test Procedures.
-If a device is equipped with an automatic temperature compensator, the proving device reading shall be corrected to 60 °F, using an approved table.

-N.4.1.
-Normal Tests. - The normal test of a device shall be made at a rate not to exceed the capacity rate given on the badge of the meter.
+If a device is equipped with an automatic temperature compensator, the proving device reading shall be corrected to 15 °C (60 °F), using an approved table.
+(Amended 1972) - N.4.1.
+Normal Tests.
+The normal test of a device shall be made at a rate not to exceed the capacity rate given on the badge of the meter.
+(Amended 1988)

 N.4.1.1.
-Automatic Temperature Compensation.

-- If a device is equipped with an automatic temperature compensator, the quantity of the test draft indication of the standard shall be corrected to 60 °F.
+Automatic Temperature Compensation. - If a device is equipped with an automatic temperature compensator, the quantity of the test draft indication of the standard shall be corrected to 15 °C (60 °F).